Olympic Zeus

 Olympic Shipping was restructured as Olympic Subsea ASA in 2017.

-2023, January: The vessel is constructed for work on the Côte d'Ivoire on a mission for Saipem.
-She will assist in the installation of the «Firenze FPSO» at 1,200m depth in the Baleine field.
-With her bollard pull, large winches and active heave-compensated crane which can operate down to 3,000m depths, the Olympic Zeus is a preferred candidate for such missions.
+2023, January: The vessel is constructed for work in Côte d'Ivoire on a mission for Saipem.
+She will assist in the installation of the «Firenze FPSO» at a depth of 1,200m in the Baleine field.
+With her bollard pull, large winches, and active heave-compensated crane, which can operate down to 3,000m depths, the Olympic Zeus is a preferred candidate for such missions.